 Out of area clients & COVID-19:

-I work with a broad array of clients.
-The people I’ve worked with:
+I have worked with a broad array of clients:

 - have relentless anxiety and unease as a result of traumatic events or unstable childhoods.